bckohan/django-render-static/doc/source/configuration.rst

 ~~~~~~~~~~~

 Provide additional parameters for each template in the ``context`` dictionary.
 Any context variables
 specified here that clash with global context variables will override them.
-As with the global
+May be specified using
-context parameter, may also be a callable that generates a dictionary.
+any of the same context specifiers that work for the global context.

 ``RENDER_STATIC_REVERSAL_LIMIT``